trisweb/audioprofiles/README.md

 Audio Profiles
 ==============
-"Share your good sounding Stuff"
+"Share your Sweet Sounding Stuff"
 --------------------------------

 AudioProfiles is a new site where audiophiles, audio enthusiasts, and anyone interested in audio gear can make a profile to show off their stuff.